 UNOPS has more than 6,000 talented and committed personnel running essential operations around the world, providing key expertise through our focus areas and core services.
 An increasing number of our personnel are gaining external certifications in the PRINCE2 project management methodology, as well as from the Chartered Institute of Purchasing and Supply.

-With headquarters in Copenhagen, Denmark, a network of five regional offices and a further 20 national offices, UNOPS oversees activities in more than 80 countries.
+With its headquarters in Copenhagen, Denmark and a network of regional and country offices, UNOPS supports activities in more than 80 countries.
 UNOPS role within the UN means that during periods of conflict or crisis we maintain a physical presence on the ground.
 Our size, scope and track record allows partners to benefit from economies of scale, shared knowledge and specialized expertise.

 A focus on high-quality results is built into the culture of UNOPS, with the economic, social and environmental aspects of sustainability core to our work.
 We have a strong belief in national ownership and work closely with governments and communities to ensure increased sustainability for the projects we support.